doctor-g/cs431/Week14.md

 - Describe how polymorphism allowed dependency inversion in this little application.
 Be clear and precise here, as this is, in part, an assessment of your correct use of technical terminology.
+  Consider, for example, where exactly is polymorphism used?
+  Where exactly is a dependency inverted?

 Export your project by using `File→Project to Zip file` and submit it via [Canvas](https://bsu.instructure.com).